QXIP/queryda/README.md

 You can create custom validators by creating a new class that extends the `Validator` class (see [RangeValidator](src/validators/range.js) for an example).

 ## Reporters
-By default elasticwatch does nothing more than executing its configured jobs, raising alarms if expectations aren't met.
+By default queryda does nothing more than executing its configured jobs, raising alarms if expectations aren't met.
 If you want to perform any action in such an alarm case, you have to define a reporter.

 To put it simple - reporters are notified about alarms, which means a configured expectation isn't met for a given number of times.
 They can then do helpful things depending on their type like sending an email, creating a ticket in your ticket system, etc.